bright/new-www/content/blog/how-i-became-a-software-tester-in-1-year.md

 ### 3. Wait, it is too much.
 How to get it all together?

-I got quickly overwhelmed by the number of information I needed to comprehend.
-I didn’t know how to start, what I should learn, and in what order.
+I got quickly overwhelmed by the number of information I needed to comprehend. **I didn’t know how to start, what I should learn, and in what order**.
 Then my friend, who is a software tester, recommended me to go to postgraduate studies to get a structured plan of my learning.

 <center>